 Gone are the days where agencies would create an ad to meet their clients’ demands, throw it on TV, then cross their fingers and hope it would result in some sales.
 Agencies have also moved on from changing messaging by medium; no longer is it assumed that TV audiences differ from newspaper audiences which again differ from magazine audiences, etc.

-These schools of thought are the ways of the past (sorry Don Draper) as marketers and advertisers are making the adjustment to integrated marketing communication (IMC), the way of the future… and by future we mean present: right here, right now in 2015.
+These schools of thought are the ways of the past (sorry Don Draper) as marketers and advertisers are making the adjustment to integrated marketing communication (IMC), the way of the future… and by future we mean present: right here, right now.

 What is IMC?